mattgenious/QuickPaySharp/csharp-client-generated/csharp-client/docs/AccountApi.md

 <a name="patchaccountprivatekeyformat"></a>
 # **PATCHAccountPrivateKeyFormat**
-> QuickPayProtocolV10PrivateKey PATCHAccountPrivateKeyFormat (string acceptVersion, string authorization)
+> PrivateKey PATCHAccountPrivateKeyFormat (string acceptVersion, string authorization)

 Regenerates the private key of the merchant